Scribbly-Fun/Scribbly.Eventually/README.md

 # Eventually
-Eventually sourcing framework used by Scribbly
+An Event sourcing framework used by Scribbly.Fun free for use and contributions.